prince-chrismc/conan-center-index/docs/adding_packages/README.md

 on a weekly basis.

 > :warning: The requests are reviewed manually, checking the GitHub profile activity of the requester to avoid a misuse of the service.
 > All interactions are subject to the expectations of the [code of conduct](../code_of_conduct.md).
-In case of detecting a misuse or
+Any misuse or inappropriate behavior -
-> inappropriate behavior, the requester will be dropped from the authorized users list and at last instance even banned from the repository.
+> the requester will be dropped from the authorized users list in addition.

 ## Creating a package